Must-Know Facts About Kitec Plumbing: Recall, Lawsuit & Repair Costs

 Can I Be Compensated For Kitec Plumbing in Canada?

-If there is Kitec installed in your home (or did before you had it replaced) you may be able to receive some compensation to help cover the cost of replacing your Kitec pipes.
+If there is Kitec installed in your home (or did before you had it replaced) you may be able to receive some compensation to help cover the cost of replacing your Kitec pipes if you act as soon as possible.

 Your potential avenues for compensation include: